dmitry-merzlyakov/nledger/README.md

   - Click *.Net Ledger Folder* icon in the main menu;
   - Type *cmd* in the address bar of Windows Explorer window;
   - In the command line window, type *ledger --version* - NLedger should show its version;
-  - Type *ledger bal -f test/input/drewr3.dat* - you will get a balance for one of example files that are in *test\input* folder;
+  - Type *ledger bal -f test/input/drewr3.dat* - you will get the balance for one of the example files that are in *test\input* folder;
 - Run NLedger Live Demo:
   - Click *.Net Ledger Live Demo* icon in the main menu;
-  - Observe the documentation and try all examples in action;
+  - Check out the documentation and try all the examples in action;
-- Read this file to the end, *Ledger 3 Documentation*, *.Net Ledger Guide* and try to find the use of this tool.
+- Read this file to the end, look at *Ledger 3 Documentation*, *.Net Ledger Guide* and try to find a use of this tool.

-If you have installed NLedger from the sources, you can open a new command line window, navigate to NLedger folder and try:
+If you installed NLedger from source code, you can open a new command prompt window, go to the NLedger folder and try:
 ```
 ledger --version
 ledger bal -f test/input/drewr3.dat